lossless-group/lossless-cookbook/README.md

 ## Development

-This repository uses mdBook for documentation generation.
+This repository uses mdBook for ebook generation.
 The development workflow follows a branching strategy with:
 - `master` branch for stable releases
 - `development` branch for ongoing work

 ## License

-Copyright © 2025 Lossless Group.
+Copyright 2025 The Lossless Group.
 All rights reserved.